djhvscf/CDate/README.md

 .getYear() -> Return the year in 4 digits.

+.getHour(boolean) -> Return the hour of the date.
+True to include AMPM or false no include AMPM.

+.getHour24Format() -> Return the hour of a date in 24 format.

 .getMonthNumber() -> Return the month number.
 1 to 31.

 .getMonthName() -> Return the month name.